Volksparkstadion: 1974 FIFA World Cup

+The following games were played at the stadium during the World Cup of 1974:

 UEFA Euro 1988

 In 1988 the European Football Championship came to West Germany.
 The Volksparkstadion was chosen to be one of the host stadia.
 At the time the stadium could hold 61,200 spectators.
 The only game of the tournament that was played at the stadium was a semi-final that saw hosts West Germany lose to the Netherlands 1–2.

 2006 FIFA World Cup

 The stadium was one of the venues for the 2006 FIFA World Cup.
 However, due to sponsorship contracts, the arena was known as FIFA World Cup Stadium Hamburg during the World Cup.

 The following games were played at the stadium during the World Cup of 2006:

-2010 UEFA Europa League Final
+2010 UEFA Europa League final

-The stadium hosted the 2010 UEFA Europa League Final, in which Spanish side Atlético Madrid beat English club Fulham 2–1.
+The stadium hosted the 2010 UEFA Europa League final, in which Spanish side Atlético Madrid beat English club Fulham 2–1.

+UEFA Euro 2024

+Volksparkstadion hosted five UEFA Euro 2024 matches, including four group stage matches and a quarter-finals match.

 Transport

 The stadium's nearest railway station is Stellingen railway station.
-The station is on the S3 & S21 lines of the Hamburg S-Bahn and is also served from Schleswig-Holstein in the north by AKN railways.
+The station is on the S3 and S5 lines of the Hamburg S-Bahn and is also served from Schleswig-Holstein in the north by AKN railways.
 A free bus shuttle service is provided during football matches or other major events from Stellingen railway station and from Othmarschen railway station to the stadium.
 There are several large car parks around the stadium.
 The A7 runs close by and the stadium can be reached via the exit Hamburg-Volkspark.